carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 This means channel values are consumed  one after another and the first empty channel cause the process execution to stop even if there are other values in other channels.

-**What does it happen when not all channels have the same number of elements?**
+**What happens when not all channels have the same number of elements?**

 For example: